DSupps/PyBer_Analysis/README.md

 # PyBer_Analysis

-## Challenge Overview - PyBer Challenge
+## PyBer Analysis - Project Overview:
 *Create a summary of the ride-sharing data by city type for V.Isualize.
 The challenge consists of two technical analysis delieverables and a written report of the results.*

 1. Deliverable 1: A ride-sharing summary DataFrame by city type